chirag04/react-native-in-app-utils/Readme.md

 ### Check if user paid for the app

 Check if app was bought or downloaded for free.
 This is usefull when converting a paid app to a free app with in-app purchases but still want to give some or all of the features to the users that originally paid for the app.
+This code will not work on the simulator.

+Note: this code will prompt the user for their itunes login.

 ```javascript
 InAppUtils.paidForApp((error)=> {